A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Hybrid AGN accretion and feedback model

 where $J_\mr{BH}=\vert\mathbf{J}_\mr{BH} \vert$ is the angular momentum magnitude, and a sign which indicates whether accretion is prograde or retrograde (either an aligned or counter-aligned inner accretion disc).
 The BH spin direction is used as the direction for jet launching.
 Since the BH spin vector is effectively a time-integrated quantity, it is typically much more stable in time than the instantaneous direction of the angular momentum of gas near the BH.
 This facilitates stable jet launching and results in large-scale jet activity, as shown in Fig.~\ref{fig:cosmic_web_jets}.
 In addition to being used for jet directions, the BH spin also affects the strength of feedback (i.e.~the efficiencies).

 Some of the feedback efficiencies in our model (the jet efficiency especially) depend on the magnetisation state of the accretion disc.
 We assume the largest possible (steady-state) magnetisation.
 In other words, we adopt the magnetically-arrested disc (MAD) assumption (\citealt{Narayan2003}), as discussed in \S~\ref{sec:magnetisation}.
 We stress that the feedback efficiencies in our model are largely not free parameters; they instead depend on BH spin and Eddington ratio, as discussed in \S~\ref{sec:feedback_effs}.
 The exception to this is the coupling efficiency of radiation from the thin accretion disc, but this same parameter exists in the purely thermal AGN feedback simulations.
+On the other hand, our model includes two new important parameters that are related to feedback, which set the values of accretion efficiencies in the thick disc state and jet velocities.

 Due to the inclusion of jet feedback and BH spin, additional time-step conditions need to be adopted (see \S~\ref{sec:timesteps}).
 Our jet launching scheme is discussed in \S~\ref{sec:jet_scheme}, while the implementation of AGN feedback more generally is discussed in \S~\ref{sec:AGN_implementation}.